Double Exposure: Is Living on a Corner for You – or Not?

-This 3-bedroom, 2-bath transitional Craftsman style home (top) has a side-loading garage, making it a candidate for placement on a corner lot.
-The floor plan shows where the corner would occur, although reversing the plan would allow it to be placed on an opposite corner (House Plan #104-1064).
+Top: This 3-bedroom, 2-bath transitional Craftsman style home has a side-loading garage, making it a candidate for placement on a corner lot.
+Bottom: The floor plan shows where the corner would occur, although reversing the plan would allow it to be placed on an opposite corner (Plan #104-1064).

 There are many good reasons why corner lots are desirable, and we like to accentuate the positive, so we’ll tackle those first – advantages like design freedom, more room, and ample parking.

 But there are many who believe in getting bad news first, to get their mind working on tackling the issues and then see how they can make good news out of both.
 If you’re one of those, skip down to the cons, then come back to the pros.
 You won’t be disappointed.

 Be forewarned: there are a fair number of cons on this list, though most are subject to the area that you choose to build in.
 Some are completely avoidable, while others you just may have to live with.

 But we’re starting with the fun part . . .